On energy-momentum conservation in non-minimal geometry-matter coupling theories: Abstract

 \section{Abstract}

-In this work, we discuss the conditions that allow the establishment of an equivalence between $f(R,T)=R+\lambda h(T)$ gravity models and General Relativity coupled to a modified matter sector.
-We do so by considering a $D$-dimensional spacetime and the matter sector described by nonlinear electrodynamics and/or a scalar field.
+In this work, we discuss the conditions that allow the establishment of an equivalence between $f(R,T)=R+\lambda h(T)$ gravity models and General Relativity (GR) coupled to a modified matter sector.
+We do so by considering a $D$-dimensional spacetime and the matter sector to be described by nonlinear electrodynamics and/or a scalar field.
+We find that, for this particular family of models, the action and field equations can indeed be written in terms of a modified matter source within GR.
+However, when several matter sources are combined, this interpretation is no longer possible if $h(T)$ is a nonlinear function, due to the emergence of crossed terms that mix together the scalar and vector sectors.

 \keywords{geometry-matter couplings, modified gravity, nonlinear electrodynamics, scalar field}